Black Women Want To Design A Better Backstage

 Advertisement

-Casting black women to walk the runway is only half the battle.
+Casting Black women to walk the runway is only half the battle.
 Before models make it on stage, it's important that the people preparing them can cater to their hair and skin tones.
-“So many mistakes happen in the hair-and-makeup chair, and it’s evident that a lot of hairstylists aren’t exercising their craft and learning new techniques,” says Redway.
+“So many mistakes happen in the hair-and-makeup chair, and it’s evident that a lot of hairstylists aren’t exercizing their craft and learning new techniques,” says Redway.
 It’s why education is a crucial part of evolving in the beauty space.
 "Backstage shouldn’t be where the learning starts," Redway says.
-"Fashion Week is like the playoffs — you can’t get there without practising, and you shouldn’t be there without practise first."
+"Fashion Week is like the playoffs — you can’t get there without practicing, and you shouldn’t be there without practice first."

 Advertisement